-In addition, I’ve written numerous magazine articles on the art and technique of photography, and my images have been published in over thirty countries around the world, including the magazines National Wildlife, Outdoor Photographer, American Photo, Sunset, Texas Highways, and a bunch of others.
-I have lived either in or near Yosemite National Park since 1983, currently residing just outside the park in Mariposa, California.
+In addition, I’ve written numerous magazine articles on the art and technique of photography, and my images have been published in over thirty countries around the world, in publications like National Wildlife, Outdoor Photographer, American Photo, Sunset, Texas Highways, and a bunch of others.
+I’ve lived either in or near Yosemite National Park since 1983, currently residing just outside the park in Mariposa, California.

 I’m not sure about “producing images of objects.”
 I tell students that we don’t photograph objects, we photograph the light reflected off of objects.
 A great subject with poor light will make a poor photograph; an ordinary subject with great light can make a great photograph.